 You'd be forgiven for thinking that with a name like "Midlothian Snowsports Centre" that there'd be some white stuff on the piste at this ski and snowboard facility.
-However, the centre - still referred to by many local skiers by its old name and locale of Hillend - is a dry slope set on the side of the Pentland Hills on the outskirts of Edinburgh.
+However, the centre - still referred to by many local skiers by its old name and locale of Hillend - is a dry ski hill set on the side of the Pentland Hills on the outskirts of Edinburgh.

 The centre itself opens early at 9.30pm and it remains open to 9pm apart from Sundays.
 Check the centre's web site beforehand as special events can mean it is closed or high winds can close the chairlift.